 Testing and research indicated that much of the damage is caused by the large swings in relative humidity within the building.
 To mitigate this, Project Restore formed a committee to oversee the effort to preserve and restore the murals.
 Christopher C. Martin, CEO & Chairman of AC Martin, is chairing this committee and AECOM has developed (pro bono) a series of recommendations to control or minimize the humidity fluctuations in the building as an important part of preserving the murals.

-Recently, Project Restore contracted conservation specialist Evergreene Architectural Arts to examine and test the murals in the south ceiling of the Edward R. Roybal Board of Public Works Session Room, where the five-member commission meets for public hearings and meetings.
+Recently, Project Restore contracted conservation specialist Evergreene Architectural Arts to examine and test the murals in the Edward R. Roybal Board of Public Works Session Room, where the five-member commission meets for public hearings and meetings.
 It has also served as a backdrop for many courtroom scenes in movies and television.
-The room’s heavy use and the passage of time has left its toll on the historic murals, particularly in the beautiful green south ceiling.
+The room’s heavy use and the passage of time have taken a toll on the historic murals, particularly in the beautiful green south ceiling.
 After much exploration, the conservation specialists began work to restore the timeless pieces.
 The work on the south ceiling is estimated to be completed during the holiday season.

-It is Project Restore’s goal to raise sufficient funds to complete the full restoration, and preserve the elegant paint and ceiling murals in L.A.
+Project Restore aims to raise further funding to complete the full restoration, and preserve the one-of-a-kind elegant ceiling murals in L.A.
 City Hall.